tinj/video-preview-editor/README.md

 ** **

-When you have completed changing
+When you have completed changing your preview, call thumbnails.onDone()

 ** **